Star Wars: Knights of the Old Republic (video game): Release

-In September 2021, Knights of the Old Republic — Remake, a remake, was announced to be in development by Aspyr for Windows and PlayStation 5.
-It will be a timed console exclusive for PlayStation 5 before releasing on other platforms.
-On the remake's development, lead producer Ryan Treadwell wrote, "We’re rebuilding it from the ground up with the latest tech to match the groundbreaking standard of innovation established by the original, all while staying true to its revered story".
-Several individuals who worked on the original game are returning for the remake, such as former BioWare developers and Jennifer Hale (reprising her role of Bastila).
-However, Tom Kane will not be returning due to his retirement for medical reasons.
-John Cygan and Ed Asner will also not return due to their deaths in 2017 and 2021 respectively.
-In August 2022, Saber Interactive's European studios officially took over as leading the development of the game from Aspyr.

 Reception

 Sales

 After its release on July 16, 2003, the first Xbox shipment of Knights of the Old Republic sold out within four days on shelves, which amounted to 250,000 sales during that period.
 This made it the console's fastest-ever seller at the time of its launch.
 The game ultimately sold 270,000 copies in its initial two weeks and was ranked by The NPD Group as the #2 best-selling console game of its debut month across all platforms.
 It fell to the eighth position on NPD's sales chart for August and was absent by September.
 Worldwide sales reached 600,000 copies by October.
 In the United States alone, the Xbox version of Knights of the Old Republic sold 1.3 million copies and earned $44 million by July 2006.
 It also received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association, indicating sales of at least 100,000 copies in the United Kingdom.

 Following its launch in November 2003, the computer version of Knights became the third-best-selling computer game of its debut week, according to NPD.
 Although it dropped out of NPD's weekly top 10 by its third week, it claimed sixth place in computer game sales for November overall, and ninth for December.
 It returned to the weekly top 10 during the December 28 – January 3 period but was absent again on the next week's chart.
 NPD ultimately declared it the 17th-best-selling computer game of 2004.
 By August 2006, the computer version had sold 470,000 copies and earned $14.7 million in the United States alone.
 Edge ranked it as the country's 32nd-best-selling computer game released between January 2000 and August 2006.

 Total sales of the game's Xbox and computer releases surpassed 2 million copies by February 2005 and 2.5 million by May and reached nearly 3 million by March 2006.
 As of 2007, Knights of the Old Republic had sold 3.2 million units.